In loving memory of Paul Persons

 The annual This Way to Sustainability Conference Greenie Awards this year will accept nominations for student groups from North State colleges and universities:

 The top five nominated student groups will have an opportunity to display their projects on Friday, March 27, 2015 from

 9:00 - 11:00 am at the conference where final voting will take place.
-Announcement of the winning student group will be made at the awards ceremony at Noon on Friday, March 27, 2015 in the BMU Auditorium.
+Announcement of the winning student group will be made at the awards ceremony 11:00 - 11:30 am on Friday, March 27, 2015 in the BMU Auditorium.

 Submit Higher Ed Nominations HERE before the deadline of February 15, 2015.